pokeclicker/pokeclicker-wiki/data/Berries/overview_description.md

 Individual berry pages have Optimized Planting Formations to maximize the chances of a mutation occurring, as well as a Timing Chart to help plant berries at the correct times, such that all of them will become ripe simultaneously.
 Mutation chance can be increased by using the Oak Item [[Items/Squirtbottle]] and/or consumable [[Items/Surprise Mulch]].

 The Kanto Berry Master in [[Towns/Cerulean City]] will give a hint daily for berries the player hasn't yet acquired.
-This will cause green dots to appear on Farm plots after setting up the parent plants, showing they are eligible to create a known mutation.
+Green dots appear on Farm plots after setting up the parent plants, showing they are eligible to create a known mutation.

 _If you have not yet unlocked all the plots on the Farm and need to mutate berries #9 Persim through #25 Grepa, please use the [Walkthrough](https://docs.google.com/document/d/1TE5cAKSlA7TAliA001_mIiO1odZ6e4yUEMre0GBW1to/edit?usp=sharing)  link for an optimized planting formation to mutate those berries within the limited available farm plots._